veebch/heat-o-matic/README.md

 # Using Lazycook

-Plug it in, pop the temperature probe into the medium you are going to heat, plug the heat-providing device into the plug socket, pick a setpoint.
-Done.
+Plug it in, pop the temperature probe into the medium you are going to heat, plug the heat-providing device into the plug socket, pick a setpoint using the dial.
+That's it!

 # Video